samarabbas/temporal-documentation-legacy/docs/07_goclient/11_queries.md

 `cadence-cli --domain samples-domain workflow query -w my_workflow_id -r my_run_id -qt current_state`

-You can also issue a query from code using the `QueryWorkflow()` API on a Cadence client object.
+You can also issue a query from code using the `QueryWorkflow()` API on a Temporal client object.

 ## Consistent Query